Cooperative movement in India: Horticultural Producers’ Cooperative Marketing and Processing Society (HOPCOMS)

 It is a farmers’ society founded in 1965.
 HOPCOMS comes under the jurisdiction of the Department of horticulture, Government of Karnataka.
 It was founded with the objective of direct marketing of farm products.
 HOPCOMS is headquartered in Bengaluru.
 HOPCOMS is spread across districts of Bangalore Rural, Bangalore Urban, Mysuru, Mandya, Chikkaballapura, Ramanagar of Karnataka.
 The operations of HOPCOMS are three-fold: distribution, storage and procurement.

 Indian Coffee House

-Indian Coffee House is a chain of restaurants run by a series of worker co-operative societies.
+Indian Coffee House is a chain of restaurants run by a series of worker cooperative societies.
 The India Coffee House chain was started by the Coffee Cess Committee in 1936, The idea of Coffee House was formed since native Indians were not allowed into Coffee Houses which were mainly allowed only for Europeans.
 The first outlet of Indian Coffee House was opened in Bombay.
 By the 1940's there were 50 coffee houses across the country.
-To run the coffee houses in India, there are 13 co-operative societies.
+To run the coffee houses in India, there are 13 cooperative societies.